BloxSchool/BloxSchool/README.md

 If you wish to help out, please fork the branch and submit your changes in there.
 Then make a pull request to add in the new code.

 # How does this work?
-LuaBlox is designed for small developers on roblox to learn scripting.
+LuaBlox is designed for small developers on roblox to learn scripting in Lua.
+It is currently still in the works and is currently only avaliable in English.

 # License
-I currently use an GNU Public License.
-You may use these works for Personal Use, but not for commercial use.
-Got it?
-Okay.
+Luablox currently use an GNU Public License.

 # Cloning
 To clone this repository to make changes, please clone the repository Here's how
-Type `git clone https://github.com/luablox/luablox.git` into Git Dash to clone the repository to your computer.
+Type `git clone https://github.com/luablox/luablox.git` into [Git Dash](https://git-scm.com/downloads) to clone the repository to your computer.
+Or open [GitHub Desktop](desktop.github.com) and clone the repository.